AvihooI/Tetris/README.md

+Current Version: 0.3.0

+Versioning System:

+Major.Minor.Increment

+Major: major version numbers are for significant code base changes with the exception of major version 0 that signifies early development (alpha stage) and will continue naturally into major version 1.

+Minor: each development cycle gets a minor version number change.
+Even numbers are for refactoring code, improving existing features, and adding internal and external documentation.
+Odd numbers are for feature addition.

+Increment: small changes within the current development cycle, including bug fixes and incremental planned feature additions.

 Game Controls:

 1) Press the enter key to pause/unpause the game, as well as start a new game on game over.